vbouzoukos/vbmongoengine/README.md

 ### Search in Mongo DB

-In order to search for Data you ll need a QueryInfo instance that contains the search information
+In order to search for Data you ll need a FindRequest instance that contains the search information

 **Filtering Criteria**
 In order to add filters into the search use the AddCriteria function like the following